 Redox reactions are oxidation-reduction chemical reactions in which the reactants undergo a change in their oxidation states.
 The term ‘redox’ is a short form of reduction-oxidation.
 All the redox reactions can be broken down into two different processes – a reduction process and an oxidation process.

-The oxidation and reduction reactions always occur simultaneously, such class of chemical reactions was named as the redox reaction or Oxidation-Reduction Reaction.
+The oxidation and reduction reactions always occur simultaneously in the redox reaction or Oxidation-Reduction reaction.
 The substance getting reduced in a chemical reaction is known as the oxidizing agent, while a substance that is getting oxidized is known as the reducing agent.

 Table of Contents

 - Oxidizing and Reducing Agents

 - Identification of Oxidizing and Reducing Agents

 - Balancing Redox Reaction

 A redox reaction can be defined as a chemical reaction in which electrons are transferred between two reactants participating in it.
 This transfer of electrons can be identified by observing the changes in the oxidation states of the reacting species.

 An illustration detailing the electron transfer between two reactants in a redox reaction is provided below.

 In the illustration provided below, it can be observed that the reactant, an electron, was removed from reactant A and this reactant is oxidized.
 Similarly, reactant B was handed an electron and was therefore reduced.